MichaelCade/100DaysOfCloud/Journey/017/Readme.md

 ## Cloud Research

 After creating the blog I went and created a simple walkthrough on once you have deployed from the GCP marketplace and you define your access you can then start protecting your Google Compute instances.
+I may further this by adding additional content around how to deploy from the marketplace.

 ## Social Proof